SBFspot/sbfspot-config/README.md

 Installation/Configuration tool for SBFspot on Raspberry Pi

 ### Run the tool
-To install the latest SBFspot version:
+To install the latest SBFspot release:
 `curl -s https://raw.githubusercontent.com/sbfspot/sbfspot-config/master/sbfspot-config | sudo bash`

-To install a specific SBFspot version (e.g. 3.5.0):
+To install a specific SBFspot release (e.g. 3.5.0):
 `curl -s https://raw.githubusercontent.com/sbfspot/sbfspot-config/master/sbfspot-config | sudo bash -s 3.5.0`

-At the time of writing, only one version (3.5.0) is available This tool needs to run as root.
+At the time of writing, only one version (3.5.0) is available.
+This tool needs to run as root.
 Depending on the chosen options, it installs software packages and writes to locations where a locked down user can't write.
 If you're uncomfortable with this, either quit here or have a look at the script first.

 ### Navigation